thiagomg/lush/doc/os.md

 ---

-`os.exec()`
+`os.pipe_exec()`

-Executes one or more commands in parallel, piping the result into the next command
+Executes one or more commands in parallel, piping the result into the next command.
+The final result will be written to stdout

 Returns:

-* Output of the last command in the pipe
+* Nothing

 Example: